Why archive

 What VOD Manager does about it

-- It detects stream endings through Twitch's official EventSub events.
+- Detects stream endings through Twitch's official EventSub events.

-- It pulls the full VOD, and chat replay plus chapters where Twitch makes them available.
+- Pulls the full VOD, plus chat replay and chapters where Twitch makes them available.

-- It saves files to your storage account, including R2, B2, S3, or Wasabi, and can archive clips if you turn that on.
+- Saves files to your storage (R2, B2, S3, Wasabi, Drive, Dropbox, OneDrive).
+Clips too, if you turn that on.

-- It only auto-purges old VODs when you set a quota cap.
+- Auto-purges old VODs only when you set a quota cap.
 Anything you mark keep forever is exempt.

 A note on streamer ownership

 Twitch terms say you own your content.
-Archiving outside Twitch is not against the rules.
+Archiving outside Twitch isn't against the rules.
 Saving to your own bucket is the same idea as keeping local copies of photos, videos, or music files you create: your work, your storage.